deboragoncalves/bootcamp-angular-dio/challenges/challenge-05-angular/README.md

 In addiction to what I developed in the class, I added some new funtionalities to the project:

 ✅ The main subject of blog is swimming (I really love this sport);
-✅ Use global variables were created in environment.ts and were interpolated in TS files;
+✅ Global variables were created in environment.ts and were interpolated in TS files;
 ✅ Responsive layout;

 ## Development server